 Also, if you’re a retail investor who wishes to gain exposure to commercial paper, repos, or bankers’ acceptances—investments typically available to institutional investors—money market funds allow you such exposure.

-Money market funds can be relatively inexpensive to own and don’t impose withdrawal fees.
-However, keep in mind that some companies charge a small annual fee or may charge a fee if the amount invested in the fund is below a minimum threshold.
+Money market funds generally have a lower expense ratio and don’t impose withdrawal fees.
+However, keep in mind, some companies charge a small annual fee or may charge a fee if the amount invested in the fund is below a minimum threshold.
 Also, many money market funds limit the number of times you can withdraw in a month.

-Although money market mutual funds are typically considered safe investments, it is possible to lose money by investing in such funds.
+Although money market mutual funds are typically considered a lower risk investment, it is possible to lose money by investing in such funds.
 They aren’t FDIC insured, nor are they guaranteed by the U.S. government or a government agency.
 Money market funds aren’t deposits or obligations of or guaranteed by any bank (unlike the money market accounts offered by your local bank, which are typically FDIC insured).
-And it's important to remember that, since mutual funds aren't traded during the day like stocks and exchange-traded funds (ETFs), you may not have intraday access to money held in money market funds.
+And it’s important to remember that because mutual funds aren’t traded during the day like stocks and exchange-traded funds (ETFs), you may not have intraday access to money held in money market funds.